leostera/lam/ROADMAP.md

 #### Milestones

+* 2020 Q4 - Milestone 1: Native Binaries :heavy_check_mark:
-* 2020 Q4 - Milestone 1: A BEAM Binary :hammer:
+* 2020 Q4 - Milestone 1: WASM Binaries :heavy_check_mark:

-## 2020 Q4 - Milestone 1: A BEAM Binary :hammer:
+## 2020 Q4 - Milestone 1: Native Binaries :heavy_check_mark:

 The initial goal here is to package a bunch of .beam files into a single relocatable binary for a specific architecture (eg, only